Home » Holiday Celebrations » Christmas » Kid’s Christmas Tree: The Magic of a Christmas Tree in Kids Bedrooms

 Finding a Great Deal on a Kid’s Christmas Tree

 If you want a great deal, I’d recommend looking early in the season (like early November) at discount stores.
 We found ours at Five Below, which is a sister company to Big Lots.
-Here’s a link to our $5 tree– they do sell out quickly so grab one early!
+Here’s a link to our $5 tree– they do sell out quickly, so grab one early!

 These are often cleaned out and donated to thrift stores, sold on online marketplaces, and you can commonly clip coupons at major retailers to get half off a tree.